Open Graph Tags For Your Blog

-Validating your Open Graph Tags
+Validating Your Tags

 Personally, I feel that snippets generated by open graph tags give a blog that professional feeling.
 Caring about the presentation of your content shows others that you are serious.
 Most importantly, it gives you control over how your content is shared on social networks.

 Finally, in the long run, it is also a way to future-proof your blog.
 This is because the open graph continues to be adopted by new social networks (like Pinterest).
 Adding these tags now means that you will be ahead of your competition.